tc39/proposal-ses/README.md

 ## Background:

+In a memory-safe object language, an object reference grants the right to invoke methods on the public interface of the object it designates.
+Such an invocation in turn grants to the called object the right to similarly make method invocations on any object references that are passed as arguments.
+If we further stipulate that object references are unforgeable (that is, there is no way within the language for code to "manufacture" a reference to a pre-existing object) and that encapsulation is unbreakable (that is, objects may hold state -- including references to other objects -- that is totally inaccessible to code outside themselves), then we can guarantee that the only way for one object to come to possess a reference to a second object is for them to have been given that reference by somebody else, or for them to have been the creator of the second object to begin with.
+In a language that has these properties, we can make strong, provable assertions about the ability of object references to propagate from one holder to another, and can thus reason reliably about the evolution of the object reference graph over time.
+EcmaScript (JavaScript) is a language with these properties.

+If we further stipulate that the only way for an object to cause effects on the world outside itself is by using references it already holds, and that no object has default or implicit access to any other objects (e.g., via language provided global variables) that are not already transitively immutable and powerless, then we have an object-capability (ocap) language.
+In an ocap language, granted references are the sole representation of permission.

+Ocap languages enable us to program objects that are defensively consistent -- that is, they can defend their own invariants and provide correct service to their well behaved clients, despite arbitrary or malicious misbehavior by their other clients.

+Although stock EcmaScript satisfies our first set of requirements for a strongly memory safe object language, is *not* an ocap language.
+The runtime environment specified by the ECMA-262 standard mandates globally accessible powerful objects with mutable state.
+Moreover, typical implementations provide default access to additional powerful objects that can effect parts of the outside world, such as the browser DOM or the Internet.
+However, it *is* possible to transform EcmaScript into an ocap language by careful language subsetting combined with some fairly simple changes to the default execution environment.

-SES -- Secure EcmaScript -- is an object capability (ocap) secure subset of the EcmaScript (JavaScript) programming language.
+SES -- Secure EcmaScript -- is such a subset.

 SES turns a conventional ES5 or ES6 environment into an ocap environment by imposing various restrictions prior to any code being allowed to run.
-These restrictions support the writing of defensively consistent abstractions -- object abstractions that can defend their integrity while being exposed to untrusted but confined objects.
-Although programs are limited to a subset of the full EcmaScript language, SES should compatibly run all ES5 or ES6 code that follows recognized ES best practices.
-In fact, many features of ES5 were introduced specifically to enable precisely this subsetting and restriction, so that we can realize a secure computing environment for JavaScript.
+Although programs are limited to a subset of the full EcmaScript language, SES will compatibly run nearly all ES5 or ES6 code that follows recognized ES best practices.
+(In fact, many features introduced in ES5 were put there specifically to enable precisely this subsetting and restriction, so that we could realize a secure computing environment for JavaScript.)

-SES was developed as part of the Google [Caja](https://github.com/google/caja) project; you can read much more about SES specifically and Caja more generally on the Caja website.
+SES has a formal semantics supporting automated verification of some security properties of SES code.
+It was developed as part of the Google [Caja](https://github.com/google/caja) project; you can read much more about SES specifically and Caja more generally on the Caja website.

 ## Problem statement:

-SES is currently implemented as a bundle of preamble code that is the first thing run on an SES-enabled web page.
-To turn a JS environment into an ocap environment, this SES implementation must freeze all primordial objects -- objects like `Array.prototype` -- that are mandated to exist before any code starts running.
-The time it takes to walk and freeze all these makes the initial page load expensive, which has inhibited SES adoption.
-With the advent of ES6, the number of primordials balloons, so realizing SES purely as a library will become even more expensive.
-We are quickly approaching the time when we can no longer postpone proposing SES to be a standard part of the platform.
+SES was originally (and is currently) implemented as a bundle of preamble code that is run first on any SES-enabled web page.
+To turn a regular JavaScript environment into an ocap environment, SES must freeze all primordial objects -- objects like `Array.prototype` -- that are mandated to exist before any code starts running.
+The time it takes to individually walk and freeze each of these objects makes the initial page load expensive, which has inhibited SES adoption.
+With the advent of ES6, the number of primordials has ballooned, making the current implementation strategy even more expensive.
+However, this large per-page expense can avoided by making SES a standard part of the platform, so that an appropriately adjusted execution environment can be provided directly, while any necessary preamble computation need only be done once per browser startup, and moreover can be done by native code.

 ## Proposal: